Making a US visa application from the UK

 There are specific visas under each of the above categories, with their own eligibility and application requirements.

-We provide here a general summary of the application process, but it is always recommended to take legal advice on your individual circumstances to ensure you select the most appropriate visa for your purposes and follow the correct application process.
+We provide here a general summary of the US visa application process for both nonimmigrant and immigrant visas, but it is always recommended to take legal advice on your individual circumstances to ensure you select the most appropriate visa for your purposes and follow the correct application process.

 To apply for an immigrant visa, you must generally be sponsored by a prospective employer, a relative who is a US citizen, or a US lawful permanent resident.